Dr. Mark McBethProfessor of Political Science

 In the 1990s, Mark primarily explored the role of environmental attitudes and economic development policy in rural communities including research on the relationship between the economic composition of a community and the communities environmental attitudes.
 Since 2000, his research has mainly focused on the role of policy narratives in the development, design, and implementation of public policy.

 Much of this latter research has used the Greater Yellowstone Ecosystem as case material.
 The policy narrative research agenda has recently been subsumed under the term, the Narrative Policy Framework (NPF).
 The NPF represents a decade long research effort by Dr. McBeth and colleagues and ISU graduates (Dr. Elizabeth A. Shanahan and Dr. Michael D. Jones) to move the study of policy narratives into an empirical, hypothesis driven framework aimed at finding causal relationships.

 Recently, NPF researchers were invited to present at an Advocacy Coalition Framework (ACF) conference in Davis, California where the NPF's compatibility both methodologically and theoretically with the ACF was explored.
-An edited book on the NPF The Science of Stories: Applications of the Narrative Policy Framework (co-edited with Jones and Shanahan) is due in Summer, 2014 and the NPF is scheduled to appear as a chapter in the third edition of Sabatier and Weible's Theories of the Policy Process.
-Their NPF work regularly appears in the Policy Studies Journal with the most recent piece appearing in the journal in 2013.
+An edited book on the NPF, The Science of Stories: Applications of the Narrative Policy Framework in Public Policy Analysis (co-edited with Jones and Shanahan) is due in December, 2014 (Palgrave) and the NPF appeared as a chapter in the third edition of Sabatier and Weible's Theories of the Policy Process.
+Additionally, NPF work regularly appears in the Policy Studies Journal with the most recent piece appearing in the journal in 2013.

 In his post-doctoral career, Mark has been a principal investigator or co-principal investigator on twenty grants and contracts and recently finished an U.S. Environmental Protection Agency education grant (with Dr. Donna Lybecker).
-Dr. McBeth is also a co-author (with Randy S. Clemons) of Public Policy Praxis: A Case Approach for Understanding Policy and Analysis (2nd edition, Longman, 2009), now in its fourteenth year on the market.
+Dr. McBeth is also a co-author (with Randy S. Clemons) of Public Policy Praxis: A Case Approach for Understanding Policy and Analysis (2nd edition, Longman, 2009), now its fifteenth year on the market.